isaccanedo/fineract/README.md

     `./gradlew spotlessCheck`

 Recomendamos que você configure seu Java IDE favorito para corresponder a essas convenções.
-Para Eclipse, você pode ir para Window > Java > Code Style and import our [config/fineractdev-formatter.xml](config/fineractdev-formatter.xml) under formatter section and [config/fineractdev-cleanup.xml](config/fineractdev-cleanup.xml) under Clean up section.
+Para Eclipse, você pode ir para Window > Java > Code Style e importar o nosso [config/fineractdev-formatter.xml](config/fineractdev-formatter.xml) under formatter section and [config/fineractdev-cleanup.xml](config/fineractdev-cleanup.xml) under Clean up section.
 The same fineractdev-formatter.xml configuration file (that can be used in Eclipse IDE) is also used by Spotless to both check for violations and autoformat code on the CLI.
 You could also use Checkstyle directly in your IDE (but you don't neccesarily have to, it may just be more convenient for you).
 For Eclipse, use https://checkstyle.org/eclipse-cs/ and load our checkstyle.xml into it, for IntelliJ you can use [CheckStyle-IDEA](https://plugins.jetbrains.com/plugin/1065-checkstyle-idea).